 Shadow also has an optional piece of hardware, the Shadow Ghost, that lets you stream on your TV.
-Shadow Ghost costs $150 and comes equipped with: two USB ports, an Ethernet jack, an HDMI port, 3.5mm audio jack, Wi-Fi access and Bluetooth 4.1.
+Shadow Ghost costs $150 and comes equipped with two USB ports, an Ethernet jack, an HDMI port, 3.5mm audio jack, Wi-Fi access, and Bluetooth 4.1.

 Another important component in deciding which streaming service to use is control methods.
 Shadow and GeForce Now, like most prospective

 Next up is the quality of the stream.
 This is almost undoubtedly the most important aspect to consider.
-Streaming services will live and die on stream quality.
-No one will want to pay for streaming services that regularly underperform or offer subpar experiences across the board.

 As both Shadow and GeForce Now are available now in differing capacities, we already know how they fare.
 Each is well-regarded in terms of latency and input lag.
-Both streaming services do the heavy lifting at data centers, allowing you to play at high settings without owning a high-end PC.
-But the upper threshold of qualities picture qualities differs between the two services.
+Both

 Since modern cloud streaming is still in its infancy, neither of these services are perfect.
 A quick Google search for each service brings up praises from some users and complaints from others.
 Your experience could very well vary widely, with regards to framerate and overall performance.

 Shadow works a bit differently.
 You still have to own the games, but the library isn’t restricted to a set list of games.
 With Shadow, you gain access to a high-powered Windows 10 computer.
 In fact, when you first start it up, you set up Windows as usual.
-Then

 The downside of gaining access to a Virtual Machine is that you have to actually download the games, and you only get 256GB of storage.
 This won’t hold many AAA games at once.
 However, Shadow’s virtual machine gets blazing fast 1GB/s download speeds, so deleting and downloading new games won’t take long at all.
 Shadow has apps for each platform that are used to access the cloud computing service.